 A lower focal length will make your subject appear smaller, while a higher one will enlarge them.
 In addition, it has a larger field of view, which determines how large of an area you can photograph.
 To put it simply, focal length determines how “zoomed in” you are.
 You should pick a shorter focal length to shoot a landscape photo, and a longer one to focus on a tree in the distance.

 Focal length’s relation to bokeh

 You have seen those lovely photos with the subject in focus and blurry backgrounds.
 That blurred out effect is known as bokeh, and is caused by the shallow depth of field.
-Most people thank aperture for this, but a longer focal length will also reduce depth of field and isolate your subject with gorgeous bokeh.
+Most thank aperture for this, but a longer focal length will also reduce depth of field and isolate your subject with gorgeous bokeh.

 Most thank aperture for bokeh, but focal length is just as important.